heckelson/i3-and-kde-plasma/README.md

 bindsym XF86AudioMicMute exec --no-startup-id qdbus org.kde.kglobalaccel /component/kmix invokeShortcut "mic_mute"
 ```

-## Setting the Background (optional)
+### Setting the Background (optional)

 *(Note: This section is outdated.
 The "Andromeda" packages are no longer in the Manjaro repositories.)*

-By default, i3 doesn't set a background and it requires a third party to do that.
-I am using the default background provided by the Plasma theme with the name of "Andromeda" and a program called `feh` to set the background.
+By default, i3 doesn't set a background and it requires a third party program to do that.
+I am using the default background provided by the Plasma theme "Andromeda" and a program called `feh` to set the background.

 I installed these following packages for the background and theme:

 ```$ sudo pacman -S andromeda-wallpaper plasma5-themes-andromeda sddm-andromeda-theme andromeda-icon-theme```

+*(again, Andromeda is no longer available in Manjaro's repos as far as I know).*

 and enabled the theming in the Plasma settings.